Rheology of Dense Sheared Granular Liquids: Conclusion

-In conclusion, we have constructed a new scheme for the calculation of the time correlations and the shear viscosity of dense sheared granular liquids by extending MCT.
-In contrast to thermal glassy systems, the density-current correlation plays an essential role.
-Its validity for $\varphi < 0.60$ has been verified by comparing it with MD.
+We have succeeded in predicting the time correlations and the shear viscosity of dense sheared granular liquids by extending MCT, although the prediction of time correlations requires refinement to improve quantitative accuracy.
+It has been demonstrated that, in contrast to thermal glassy systems, the density-current correlation plays an essential role.
+Its validity for the prediction of the shear viscosity has been verified for $\varphi < 0.60$ by comparing it with MD, with the aid of the shift of the density.
 This scheme is expected to be further extended to higher densities $\varphi > 0.60$ by incorporating the soft-core nature of the spheres.
+On the other hand, our theory fails to predict the appropriate tendency of the granular temperature for $\varphi > 0.60$.
+We have discussed that this problem might reside in the choice of the initial distribution.
+To remedy this problem, it seems to be crucial to adopt a distribution which is expected to be close to the steady-state distribution.

-{\it Acknowledgements.--} The authors are grateful to S.-H. Chong and M. Otsuki for their collaboration in the initial stage of this project and extensive discussions.
+\begin{theacknowledgments} The authors are grateful to S.-H. Chong and M. Otsuki for their collaboration in the initial stage of this project and extensive discussions.
 They are also grateful to M. Sperl, W. T. Kranz, and M. Fuchs for fruitful discussions, and T. G. Sano and S. Takada for providing us the prototype of the program for the MD simulation.
 This work is partially supported by the Grant-in-Aid of MEXT (Grant No. 25287098).
-The numerical calculations in this work were carried out at the computer facilities at the Yukawa Institute.
+The numerical calculations in this work were carried out at the computer facilities at the Yukawa Institute. \end{theacknowledgments}